ovh/docs/pages/public_cloud/stormshield_network_security/guide.en-gb.md

 ### Usecases configuration

-After installing and configuring your Stormshield instances, you can implement advanced security solutions such as IPSec VPNs, network gateways for inbound and outbound traffic, and SSL/TLS VPNs.
+After deploying Stormshield **E**lastic **V**irtual **A**ppliance (EVA) firewall, it can be used in multiple advanced security scenarios such as IPsec VPN, SSL/TLS VPN, network gateways (IN or OUT) as described below.
+Thanks to the vRack private network, listed VLANs can also be used outside Public Cloud environment : across BareMetal or PrivateCloud products.

 #### Configure Stormshield to be used as a gateway for the VLAN200

+In this example, virtual firewall appliance will act as a secure gateway for private instances (or any other servers) inside VLAN200 of given vRack network.
+Such traffic can be a subject for URL filtering on the firewall.

 ![SNS](./images/stormshield-gateway.png)